Owen Roddy

 The 2018–2024 era

-The McGregor career arc post-UFC 229 (the Khabib loss) has been complicated by inactivity.
+The McGregor career arc post-UFC 229 (the Khabib loss) has been complicated by inactivity and recovery from the UFC 264 leg break.
 Roddy has continued coaching at SBG Ireland and has worked with multiple other Irish MMA athletes alongside McGregor.

-The McGregor return-from-leg-break preparation (post-UFC 264, July 2021) has been a long-running coaching project that hasn't yet produced a return bout as of mid-2025.
+The McGregor return-from-leg-break preparation (post-UFC 264, July 2021) has been a long-running coaching project that hasn't yet produced a return bout as of mid-2026.
+The 2024 McGregor BKFC promotional involvement (rather than MMA return) shifted some of the coaching focus toward bare-knuckle boxing preparation.

 The cultural impact